dotnet/arcade/Documentation/Policy/DefaultsGuidance.md

 ### Category 1 - Company, Divisional, or .NET Core requirements

 * Hard requirements (like SDL or certs) that .NET Core must confirm to.
-* These differences **should have no defaults** and should have the required parameters explicitely provided by the repo based on supported options presented by the Arcade SDK.
+* These differences **should have no defaults** and should have the required parameters explicitly provided by the repo based on supported options presented by the Arcade SDK.
 * This might also result in cases where the implementation choice Arcade took proves excessively expensive or unreasonable for a specific product team to adopt.  (see other category for more on this)
 * Obviously, any differences here need to be reconciled - but there's always room for the "how" discussion.